Margin Compression Guide

 Stage-by-stage margin erosion

-This sequence is the fastest way to expose where margin compression starts.
+Load costs in sequence to isolate where margin compression starts.

 Margin states